HyeonjongJang/CGAFuzz/README.md

 - **OpenAI & Anthropic**: For LLM APIs used in optional seed generation
 - **Prior work**: MOPT, AFLFast, AFLGo, Nautilus, and other adaptive fuzzing research that inspired this work

-## Project Name Note

-The name "CGAFuzz" is somewhat misleading - this project does **not** use RAG (Retrieval-Augmented Generation) technology.
-The core innovations are:
-- Parse-rate driven curriculum learning
-- EMA-based adaptive operator scheduling
-- Automatic phase transition mechanisms

 The optional LLM component uses simple prompting, not RAG.
 A more accurate name would be "CurriculumFuzz" or "AdaptiveFuzz", but we've kept the original name for continuity.